dpbackes/DiscordCivBot/README.md

 ### `get current player for <game name>`
 - Gets the current player for the specified game
 ### `I'm done in <game name>`
 - Indicate that you have finished your turn in the specified game
 - _Example_: `I'm done in first game`
+### `help`
+- display a link to the readme so users can find the commands

- ## Usage
+ ## Running the server
  This is a pretty straight forward node app.
 Follow the instructions below to get it up and running

  ```